Volkspark Friedrichshain: Monuments

 The Volkspark abounds in monuments.
 In 1989, a Japanese Pavilion which included a Peace Bell dedicated to unity against nuclear war was constructed in between the two Schuttberge as a gift from Japan to East Berlin.
 The park also has monuments to Frederick the Great (a replica of a bronze bust of Frederick II, which was created in 1848 and was probably stolen after the Second World War, restored to its original location in 2000), the March Revolution of 1848, the 1918 Red Sailors' Revolution, the Memorial to Polish Soldiers and German Anti-Fascists (erected 1972, designed by Polish Sculptors Zofia Wolska and Tadeusz Lodzian) and the Spanish Civil War.

 The Gedenkstätte der 3000 Interbrigadisten, which is located on the Friedenstrasse, was built in 1968 and commemorates 3000 fighters who served in International Brigades during the Spanish Civil War.
 The six-meter-high bronze figure was designed by Fritz Cremer, with reliefs created by Siegfried Krepp.

-The Volkspark today
+Current configuration

 The period from 1995 to 2004 saw a period of renovation and reconstruction, during which the Fairy Tale Fountain was cleaned of a great deal of vandalism that had taken place following German reunification.
 The swimming pools built in the GDR period have been replaced by a sports complex for beach volleyball, rock climbing, skateboarding, and cycling.

 The Volkspark is a popular leisure location in Berlin, and is open 24 hours.
 In addition to the amenities mentioned earlier, the park has several playgrounds, many large Liegewiese (open areas for sunbathing), a pond, tennis courts, a wading pool, and a restaurant.
 It is also crisscrossed with paths appropriate for jogging at several difficulty levels, and in the winter months a toboggan run is opened.

 The Park is easily accessible using Bus number 200 from Unter den Linden, Alexanderplatz, etc.